Arpan-29/Chess/README.md

 ## Features to be added
 * En Passant special move.
 * An AI to play against.
-* Restricting Castling for interupted path due to check.
+* Restricting Castling for interrupted path due to check.